h4ckm1n-dev/Starship-ZSH-Prompt/README.md

 # Starship-ZSH-Prompt
-My personal Startship config with zsh, zsh completion and zsh highlighting
+My personal Startship config with zsh, zsh completion and zsh highlighting. the script is compatible with ubuntu, debian, arch, centos, red hat and fedora

 # Download the repo